czernous/persian-hugo/exampleSite/content/post/what-is-meant-by-copywriting-the-ins-and-outs.md

 A swipe file is a collection of written content that can be used to inspire your writing.
 I sometimes get stuck when writing headlines.
 So I often look at examples of headlines for inspiration and think of how I can rewrite them in my own way.

-Another option is to used [headline formulas.](https://copyblogger.com/10-sure-fire-headline-formulas-that-work/ "copywriting formulas") These have been tried and tested and are used regularly by marketers.
+Another option is to use [headline formulas.](https://copyblogger.com/10-sure-fire-headline-formulas-that-work/ "copywriting formulas") These have been tried and tested and are used regularly by marketers.

 ## **What skills are needed to be a copywriter?**